Observation of the density dependence of the closed-channel fraction of a $^6$Li superfluid: Results and discussion

-In the inset of Fig.~\ref{fig4} we compare the experimental and theoretical $Z$ values for $T_F=0.45~\mu$K on the BCS side of the Feshbach resonance.
-In the vicinity of unitarity, our experimental results are in good agreement with the many-body theoretical predictions.
-However, as the field increases, discrepancy between experiment and theory appears, with the experimental $Z_\text{exp}$ substantially larger than the theoretical $Z_\text{theory}$.
-This observed theory-experiment discrepancy is consistent with previous experiment \cite{Chen2005PRL,Partridge2005PRL}.
+In Fig.~\ref{fig4}, we compare the experimental and theoretical $Z_{cc}$ values for $T_\text{F}=0.45~\mu$K on the BCS side of the FR.
+In the vicinity of unitarity, our experimental results are in good agreement with the many-body theoretical predictions calculated at $T=0$.
+However, as the field increases, a progressively increasing departure between theory and experiment is found (see red curve in Fig.~\ref{fig4}), which has also been noticed in Ref.~\cite{Chen2005PRL}.
+This is because in the BCS regime, the dispersion of finite momentum closed channel molecules becomes significantly softened such that the population of non-condensed molecules at the trap edge becomes dramatically enhanced at finite $T$.
+Thus, it is crucial to treat properly the thermal contributions of the closed-channel molecules, especially outside the superfluid core, in the BCS regime (see Supplementary Information for theoretical details).
+With theoretical improvements, semi-quantitative agreement between theory and experiment has been achieved, by assuming a finite but reasonable temperature (blue solid curve, $T/T_\text{F}$ linearly varying from $0.034$ at 832~G to 0.056 at 1000~G).

-The present two-channel theory of ref.~\cite{Chen2005PRL} and others in the literature \cite{Romans2005PRL,Werner2009TEPJB,ZhangSZ2009} are inadequate in addressing this discrepancy.
-For the short range interaction which is pertinent to $^6$Li, only spin-singlet pairing is considered in these models.
-However, scattering states in the closed channel are always present.
-These virtual fluctuating closed-channel molecules may have a finite probability of being pumped into the excited molecular state by the probing laser.
-Given the dominant unpaired atoms in the BCS regime, this process may be a substantial contribution.
-We emphasize that these fluctuating closed-channel molecules are different from free uncorrelated atoms, whose contribution has been shown to be small and independent of $B$ \cite{Prodan2003PRL,Partridge2005PRL}.
-It calls for a theory beyond the two-channel model to account for this apparent discrepancy.
+Presented in the inset of Fig.~\ref{fig4} is the measured $Z_{cc}$ versus $T_\text{F}$ at 925~G at low $T$ in log-log scale.
+The power law fit (blue dashed line) yields an exponent $\alpha = 1.48(8)$, which is consistent with that obtained from Fig.~\ref{fig3}(c), but much larger than $1/2$ at unitarity.
+(There seems to be a slight curvature that agrees with the theory curve in Fig.~S1).
+For comparison, also plotted are the theoretically calculated values (blue squares) with $T/T_\text{F}$ linearly varying between $0.046$ at $T_\text{F}=0.416$~$\mu$K and 0.049 at $T_\text{F}=0.246$~$\mu$K, which exhibits a (semi-)quantitative agreement with experiment.
+This slight temperature variation of $T/T_\text{F}$ is reasonable since $T/T_\text{F}$ was in fact slightly higher at lower $T_\text{F}$.